Temporal Motif Participation Profiles for Analyzing Node Similarity in Temporal Networks: Background

 These models typically validate their ability to generate temporal motifs by examining the total counts of motifs generated by the model and comparing them to the counts from an actual network, e.g., as shown in Fig.~\ref{fig:mids_total_motif_counts}.
 They do not consider temporal motif counts at the level of individual nodes, nor do they consider different positions in the motifs, which is the main focus of this paper.

 \paragraph{Dynamic Graphlets} Another related line of research is on dynamic graphlets \cite{hulovatyy2015exploring,aparicio2018graphlet}.
-Graphlets share some similarities with network motifs, as they are both subgraphs; however, graphlets also account for node symmetries in subgraphs through automorphism orbits.
+Graphlets share some similarities with network motifs as they are both subgraphs; however, graphlets also account for node symmetries in subgraphs through automorphism orbits.
 Both \cite{hulovatyy2015exploring,aparicio2018graphlet} discuss how a node's involvement in dynamic graphlets can reveal information about its behavior, which is also the main idea behind TMPPs.
-However, the main focus of \cite{hulovatyy2015exploring,aparicio2018graphlet} is to characterize the structure of entire networks, while our proposed TMPPs are specific to individual nodes and used to analyze the roles of nodes in temporal networks.
+However, we use our proposed TMPPs to analyze participation in temporal motifs with directed edges, where different node positions in a temporal motif can indicate very different behaviors.